How to make your company irresistible to potential buyers

 No. 6: Consumables (e.g., shampoo, toothpaste)

-These are disposable items that customers purchase regularly, but they have no particular motivation to repurchase from one seller or to be brand loyal.
+These are disposable items that customers purchase regularly, but they have no particular motivation to repurchase from a single seller or remain brand loyal.

 No. 5: Sunk-money consumables (e.g., razor blades)

-This is where the customer first makes an investment in a platform.
-For example, once you buy a razor you have a vested interest in buying compatible blades.
+This is where the customer first invests in a platform.
+For example, once you buy a razor, you have a vested interest in buying compatible blades.

 No. 4: Renewable subscriptions (e.g., magazines)

-Typically, subscriptions are paid for in advance, creating a positive cash-flow cycle.
+Typically, subscriptions are paid in advance, creating a positive cash flow cycle.

 No. 3: Sunk-money renewable subscriptions (e.g., the Bloomberg Terminal)

-Traders and money managers swear by their Bloomberg Terminal; and they have to first buy or lease the terminal in order to subscribe to Bloomberg’s financial information.
+Traders and money managers swear by their Bloomberg Terminal, and they must first buy or lease it to subscribe to Bloomberg’s financial information.

 No. 2: Automatic-renewal subscriptions (e.g., document storage)